MarcusWolschon/osmeditor4android/documentation/docs/tutorials/data_styling.md

 ## Vespucci Data Styling
-_Documentation for Vespucci 14.1_
+_Documentation for Vespucci 15.2_

 The data styling configuration is not a work of art, it was created ad hoc (in other words it is an awful hack) to allow slightly more flexible configuration of the rendering.

 ### Using custom style files in Vespucci

-Files need to have an unique _name_ attribute and a filename in the format _name_-profile.xml and be stored in the _Vespucci_ directory.
+Files need to need have an unique _name_ attribute and the _.xml_ extension and reside in a _styles_ directory in an app specific files directory (for example _Android/data/de.blau.android/files/styles/test.xml_ ).
+Currently the legacy storage format and location continues to work: unique _name_ attribute and a filename in the format _name_-profile.xml and stored in the _Vespucci_ directory.

 ### Style Elements and Attributes

 The styles are for a major part not much more than an external representation of the [Android Paint](https://developer.android.com/reference/android/graphics/Paint) objects.
 In particular color, style, cap, join and strokeWidth attributes map directly to the Paint fields.

+Node styling is limited to the __labelKey__ and __iconPath__ attributes.

 |Element                    | Attributes     | Description